 Research has shown that sugar dissolves in 72% perchloric acid without charring.
 This presents a unique opportunity to modify the Babcock procedure by utilizing this reagent to avoid charring of sugar.
 One does not need any additional modification of the procedure or equipment, and the results will be very accurate.
 In addition, the centrifuge will only need to run for two minutes for complete separation.Smith et al.

 Butterfat tends to darken in the presence of perchloric acid when heated to 100°C, which makes reading the levels quite difficult.
 To overcome this challenge, a mixture of 72% perchloric acid and 95% glacial acetic acid is used (in equal parts).
 This can drive up the cost of testing but it offsets the negatives by improved speed, accuracy, consistency, and simplicity.
-Other ingredients in the ice cream such as stabilizers, flavors, and even chocolate does not interfere with the test.
+Other ingredients in the ice cream such as stabilizers, flavors, and even chocolate do not interfere with the test.

 Apparatus and reagents for the determination of ice cream butterfat content

 All the apparatus used in the Babcock method applies here, except for the Babcock sulfuric acid.

 - Perchloric acid (72%) and 95% glacial acetic acid (1:1 mix)

 - Glassware (17.6 ml pipette, 20% Babcock ice cream bottles, 50% Paley bottles, 50 ml graduated cylinder).